reinier/dotfiles/README.md

 - Drafts (to quickly jot down notes and script text)
 - Alfred (mostly used for searching through different services)
 - CleanShot X (the best screenshot app there is)
-- Menuwhere (to navigate app menus with my keyboard)
-- Omnigraffle (for diagramming and visualising the keymap)

 ## Install dotfiles on clean system